Toddler not eating – or not eating enough?

 - If your toddler loses interest, or seems tired, cranky or unwell, take the food away.

-Once you’ve found something your toddler actually eats, it can be tempting to keep on serving it up.
-But your toddler needs to eat a wide variety of foods to get all the nutrients necessary for growth and development.
+Once you’ve found something your toddler eats and enjoys, it can be tempting to keep serving it up.
+But your toddler needs to eat a wide variety of foods to get all the nutrients she needs for growth and development.
 So it’s important to keep offering her lots of different foods.